MisterDA/love-release/README.md

 it will automatically detect which version your project uses.
 If a `ProjectName.icns` file is provided, the script will use it to set the game icon on MacOS.
-If a `ProjectName.ico` file is provided, and that Wine and Resource Hacker are installed, the script will use them to set the game icon on Windows.
+If a `ProjectName.ico` file is provided, and that Wine is installed, the script will use it to set the game icon on Windows.

 ### OPTIONS
 `-h`     Print a short help